 For the full list and amounts of ingredients, scroll down to the recipe card at the bottom of the page.

-Protein (if adding) – chicken breasts, chicken thighs, thinly sliced pork or beef, shrimp, or tofu.
+- Protein (if adding) – Chicken breasts, chicken thighs, thinly sliced pork or beef, shrimp, or tofu.
 For this recipe, I added chicken thighs.

-Aromatics – garlic, ginger, or green onions.
+- Aromatics – Fresh garlic, ginger, and green onions.

 Regular soy sauce vs. Dark soy sauce

-Light soy sauce (生抽) – Yep, the kind you find at your fav Chinese place or the stuff you dunk your sushi rolls into.
+Chinese light soy sauce (生抽) – Yep, the kind you find at your fav Chinese place or the stuff you dunk your sushi rolls into.
 This is what I call “default soy sauce” since it’s usually just written as “soy sauce” for recipes.
 It’s salty and quite thin.
-Not to be confused with reduced-sodium soy sauce which is typically labeled “light” or “lite”.
+Not to be confused with reduced-sodium soy sauce, which is typically labeled “light” or “lite,” this is not the same as “Chinese light soy sauce.”

 Dark soy sauce (老抽) – Ok, you guys.
 It took me a long time to actually buy and start cooking with this stuff.
 I couldn’t possibly understand what made it so special or different from regular soy sauce.
-Do yourself a favor (especially if you love cooking Asian inspired recipes at home) and order a bottle from Amazon or buy a bottle from your local Asian supermarket.
+Do yourself a favor (especially if you love cooking Asian recipes at home) and order a bottle from Amazon or buy a bottle from your local Asian supermarket, like, right now.
 Dark soy sauce is aged longer and is often mixed with molasses or caramel and a bit of cornstarch.
 As a result, dark soy sauce is thicker, sweeter, and less salty than light soy sauce.

 How to Make Chicken Chow Mein

-1. Marinate the chicken – Chop your chicken into small bite-size pieces approximately equal in size and whisk together the cornstarch, soy sauce, and Chinese cooking wine in a medium mixing bowl.
+1. Marinate the chicken – Chop your chicken into small pieces approximately equal in size and whisk together the cornstarch, soy sauce, and Chinese cooking wine in a medium mixing bowl.
 Combine the chicken with the marinade and set aside as you prepare the remaining ingredients.

 2. Prepare the sauce – Combine the corn starch, soy sauce, dark soy sauce, oyster sauce, Chinese cooking wine, and sugar.
 Whisk well to combine and set aside.

-- Tip – This step is optional for all noodle types, but should be skipped if you are not using egg noodles.
+- Tip – This step is optional for all noodle types but should be skipped if you are not using egg noodles.

 - Tip – The smaller you chop your chicken, the faster it will cook.

-Serve immediately and store any leftovers in the refrigerator for up to 4 days.
+8. Serve immediately and store any leftovers in the refrigerator for up to 4 days.

 Helpful Tips and Tricks